aabishkaryal/nepal-districts/README.md

 ### Technologies Used:

 I decided to start with an MVP of a simple static website made with **[Nextjs](https://nextjs.org)** Nextjs provided me with the flexibility to shift to a dynamic website if needed later on.
 I used **[tailwindcss](https://tailwindcss.com)** for styling.

-### Data:

-Much of the data I got was from <https://github.com/keyrunpay/react-nepal-map>, although I had to correct some fields but most of it was okay.
-To my surprise, the total area of all the districts didn't add up to the total area of Nepal.
-So, I cross-checked with wikipedia and there was a slight improvement but it's still a little bit off.

 ### Roadmap: